Escalating Ramadan Death Toll

 Lest one dismiss Heinsohn's research as biased, let me quote a Muslim scholar, Salim Mansur, professor of Political Science at the University of Western Ontario.
 In 2006 he wrote an article significantly entitled, The Mark of Cain, in which he frankly admits, “Iraqi casualties from the radical Islamist insurgency and sectarian Sunni-Shia violence exceed those from American-led military operations...
 Muslim on Muslim violence is intrinsic to Arab-Muslim history.
 The tribal lust for power and cruelty ... warped Islam as a faith tradition in the early seventh century, right at the outset of the post-prophetic years.
 Among its first victims were Prophet Mohammed’s family members: his cousin and son-in-law Ali, and his grandsons Hasan and Husayn.”
 Mansur goes on to discuss Muslim-on-Muslim violence in the 20th century.
 Citing research by R.J.
 Rummel in Statistics of Democide, Mansur notes, “the grisly example of Pakistan’s 1971 genocide in East Pakistan, which 'succeeded in killing perhaps 1,500,000 people, created 10,000,000 refugees who had fled to India, provoked a war with India, [and] incited a countergenocide of 150,000 non-Bengalis.'
 As a young adult, I saw firsthand what Rummel describes.” (*)

-These statistics are shocking, in themselves, but the picture is even worse when you take into account the Muslim belief that Satan is bound during Ramadan.1 This would lead us to expect the death toll to be much lower – not higher!
-In actual fact the Ramadan death count as given is conservative.
-It would be much higher if the compiler had used the statistic given by the website of Syrian Local Coordination Committees.2
+The escalating death toll during Ramadan is truely horrific.
+But what makes it even harder to understand is the Muslim belief that Satan is bound during Ramadan.1 If this belief were true, surely we would expect the death toll to be much lower – not higher!
+In actual fact, the Ramadan death count, as given, is conservative.
+It would be much higher if the compiler had used the statistic given by the Syrian Local Coordination Committees.2

 The horrific Ramadan death toll is cited by some people in a crude, almost mocking manner.
 But a more appropriate way to expose this is to appreciate the sinister and tragic reality beneath the surface.
 Behind the scenes is an unseen evil one who ensnares humans.
 Both Muslims and Christians believe there is such a being and indeed, they take him seriously.